r7kamura/volatile_counter_cache/README.md

 ## Usage
 1. `favorites_count` tries to read counter cache from Rails.cache.
-2. If there is no cache yet, it calls `favorites.count` and store the result.
+2. If there is no cache yet, it calls `favorites.size` and store the result.
 3. When `favorite` is created or destroyed, the cache is purged.

 ```ruby